Disclosure: This post is in partnership with Church and Dwight. I am a 2017 Church and Dwight Ambassador.

 Being exhausted and a teething or gassy baby are all things new moms struggle with but don’t mind admitting to or talking about, but what about those unspoken issues that you’d rather keep to yourself, things like, um, postpartum hemorrhoids?

 Did you know that around 25 percent of women who develop hemorrhoids after giving birth still have them at six months postpartum?
 Although it may be embarrassing, that doesn’t mean that you should suffer in silence since there are things you can do to help you relieve the symptoms.
+Don’t be scared to visit a medical professional who specializes in these sorts of conditions.
+You may want to check out a website such as https://drkamrava.com/hemorrhoid-treatment/ if you are suffering from a hemorrhoid and are ready to seek support from a professional proctologist.

 TIP: Try applying an ice pack (with a soft covering) to the affected area several times a day or soak your bottom for 10 to 15 minutes in a warm and relaxing bath to decrease swelling and discomfort.
 You can also try an over-the-counter medication such as Anusol Plus* ointment or suppositories to soothe and ease the burning sensation, and help reduce the swelling of hemorrhoid tissue.
 Anusol Plus* even has an anesthetic to help provide that extra pain relief over other over-the-counter treatments.
 It’s important to note that you should always consult your doctor or pharmacist before using Anusol products.
 Moms must unite, so next time you meet a new mom, don’t be afraid to have those real conversations and share some of these tips – I’m sure they’ll thank you for it.